FreeClimbAPI/Node-Update-A-Queue-How-To-Guide/README.md

 # Node - Update a Queue Tutorial

 This project serves as a guide to help you build an application with FreeClimb.
+View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/update-a-queue#section-javascript).
 Specifically, the project will:

 - Updates the options of a call queue